 Generally, the qui tam relator (the whistleblower) need not have firsthand knowledge of every aspect of the fraud scheme.
-The First, Third, Fifth, and Ninth Circuits have “taken a more nuanced reading of the heightened pleading requirements of Rule 9(b), holding that it is sufficient for a plaintiff to allege `particular details of a scheme to submit false claims paired with reliable indicia that lead to a strong inference that [false] claims were actually submitted.'”
+The First, Third, Fifth, and Ninth Circuits have taken a more nuanced reading of the Rule 9(b) heightened pleading requirement, holding that it is sufficient for a plaintiff to allege “particular details of a scheme to submit false claims paired with reliable indicia that lead to a strong inference that [false] claims were actually submitted.”